ppy/osu-wiki/wiki/Tournaments/OMIC/2022_4K/en.md

   - Semifinal : Best of 11 (Total of 15 Maps, 1 TieBreak)
   - Final - Grand Final : Best of 13 (Total 15 Maps, 1 TieBreak)
 - Starting from the Bracket Stage, a **double elimination*** system will be applied.
 This system gives each player 2 opportunities to compete, with the following description:
-  - Player A beats player B. Player A will advance to the next round, and so will player B. But player B will enter the loser bracket (a special bracket for players who have already lost **one time**).
+  - Player A beats player B. Player A will advance to the next round, and so will player B. But player B will enter the losers bracket (a special bracket for players who have already lost **one time**).
-  - If player B loses again in the loser bracket, then player B will **fall out of the tournament**.
+  - If player B loses again in the losers bracket, then player B will be **eliminated from the tournament**.